Automattic/jetpack/readme.txt

 * Blocks: update icon color for all blocks provided by Jetpack.
 * Dashboard: clarify Backup & Scan settings and alerts.
+* Embeds: update song.link oEmbed to support more formats.
 * Instant Search: optimize images displayed in Search results thanks to Jetpack's Image CDN.
 * OpenTable Block: display wide style widget as standard on mobile.
 * Site Health: refine information shared when using the "Copy site info to clipboard" button.